learn-co-students/nyc-web-071519/10-intro-to-tdd/README.md

   - Can you do something to old code with breaking?
   - Chances are, that's a "no" for most people.
   - Test help you catch errors when you make a change later on and unexpectedly break code somewhere else in your application.

+- Unit Tests
+  - Test a module of code in isolation from the rest of your project (without dependencies)
+  - Small in scope
+  - Easier to write
+- Integration Tests
+  - Test the entire system
+  - Harder to write

 ### rspec